mkhalil7625/mkhalil7625.github.io/_posts/2020-10-24-Default Clients.md

 ![]( /assets/img/xgbroc.JPG)
 ### Summary
 The main goal is to predict more True Positives which indicate high risk customers to minimize the risk to the credit card issuer.
-Rgus, the best model to be used n this case the XGBoost
+Thus, the best model to be used n this case the XGBoost